messi10tom/InsightExtractor/README.md

 ![InsightExtractor Banner](./doc/banner.png)

 InsightExtractor is an AI-powered tool for automated data retrieval.
 Connect CSVs or Google Sheets, define queries, and extract structured insights via web search and LLMs.
 Features include customizable prompts, API integration, and an intuitive dashboard for data export.
+## Supported Models

+InsightExtractor supports multiple AI models for data extraction and processing.
+Users can choose from the following models:

+- **Gemini**
+- **ChatGPT**
+- **Ollama**

+Each model offers unique capabilities and can be selected based on the specific requirements of your data extraction tasks.
 ## Features

 - **Automated Data Retrieval**: Seamlessly connect CSVs or Google Sheets and extract data.